CryptosOdysseus/AALE-Contributions/20190819-AALE-4th-Session-PREP-Scan-of-Contract-Law.md

 ### [§ 214.
 Evidence of Prior or Contemporaneous Agreements and Negotiations](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md#-214-evidence-of-prior-or-contemporaneous-agreements-and-negotiations-1)

+>_**Seemingly sensitive article for admission in evidence to establish certain facts in human-AAS interaction, in AAS context under AALE process.**_

 ### [§ 215.
 Contradiction of Integrated Terms](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md#-215-contradiction-of-integrated-terms-1)

 ### [§ 216.
 Consistent Additional Terms](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md#-216-consistent-additional-terms-1)

 ### [§ 217.
 Integrated Agreement Subject to Oral Requirement of a Condition](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md#-217-integrated-agreement-subject-to-oral-requirement-of-a-condition-1)

+### Arbitrarily Defined Section 9-C- Usage in Relation with Interpretation ; Course of Dealing:
+### articles § 220, § 221, § 222, § 223.

+>Need to review relevance of the legal codification of concept and _**sub-process of Usage in Relation with Interpretation in human-AAS interaction, in AAS context under AALE process._** Same for _**Course of Dealing.**_ This links back to previous elaborations in relation with _**subjective human concepts and sub-processes such as interpretation, meaning, knowledge, reasonableness, intention, consistency, and the codification of a variety of (human) usages.**_

 ### [§ 220.
 Usage Relevant to Interpretation](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md#-220-usage-relevant-to-interpretation-1)